Matthew530419/React/README_react.md

 - <img src="./img/react.png" width="700" height="400">
   <img src="./img/dom.png" width="700" height="400">

-### 2-3.
+#### 3-3.
 Components with class and function

 - `state()` is vessel that can hold datas of state.
 It seems like `constructor()` of class on `javascript`.
 Updated data should be displayed to user with `render()` when changed `state()`.
 In case of defined functions on `React`, `lifecycle method` could be used to call the functions on his own when events.
 The event contains to update/finish DOM Tree and render.

 - `React` is components.
-The components could be created with class and function.
-In case of class, components could be extended to append their property to other child component.
-In case of function, components could be used when data has no state on static condition.
-The designers have had difficulty to cooperate with developers using `React` because principle of class was so difficult to the designers. `React hook` was launched on 16.8 version of `React` to improve designer's difficulty and increase work efficiency.
+The components could be created with `class` and `function`.
+In case of `class`, components could be extended to append their property to other child component.
+In case of `function`, components could be used when not only any data is not related to state() but also there is on static condition.
+The designers have had difficulty to cooperate with developers using `React` because principle of `class` was so difficult to the designers. `React hook` was launched on 16.8 version of `React` to improve designer's difficulty and increase work efficiency.
+In case of `React hook`, components could use state() when dynamic condition such as class.
 However, the launch date was on 6th Jan in 2019.
-The prior projects already was created with class of `React`.
-So, developer should learn `React hook`, class and have ability to creat project with both of them.
+The prior projects already was created with `class` of `React`.
+So, developer should learn `React hook`, `class` and have ability to creat project with both of them.

 - <img src="./img/component.png" width="700" height="400">

-### 3. Period : 2 day

 ### 4. Programs needed to operate React